 Why Use Your School Website for Admissions?

 Your website is the first thing many prospective families will visit to learn about your school—so it’s an important opportunity to make a good, specific first impression.
 Having admissions information on your school website lets families learn about your school anytime, anywhere.
-You can share videos about your school, ways to get in touch, and details about upcoming virtual events.
+You can share videos about your school, ways to get in touch, and details about upcoming virtual or in-person events.
 If you’ve shared your website with the admissions teams (see the second Action Item below), we will also include it on your MySchools page so that families will be directed to your website while looking through school options.

 - Devote a specific page on your website to resources for prospective families.
 We suggest including:

-- A schedule of any virtual admissions events you’ll be hosting, along with links to any live or recorded events
+- A schedule of any admissions events you’ll be hosting, along with links to any live or recorded events

 - Videos and/or other media